Estimate Time7 min

 Zero account minimums and zero account fees apply to retail brokerage accounts only.
 Expenses charged by investments (e.g., funds, managed accounts, and certain HSAs) and commissions, interest charges, or other expenses for transactions may still apply.
 See Fidelity.com/commissions for further details.

 Your Fidelity Cash Management account will automatically be reimbursed for all ATM fees charged by other institutions while using the Fidelity® Debit Card at any ATM displaying the Visa®, Plus®, or Star® logos.
 The reimbursement will be credited to the account the same day the ATM fee is debited.
-Please note, for foreign transactions, there may be a 1% fee included in the amount charged to your account.
+Fidelity does not charge foreign transaction fees; however, if you choose to pay a foreign debit card transaction in US dollars, your transaction may be processed at a rate different than market exchange.

-The Fidelity® Debit Card is issued by PNC Bank, N.A, and the debit card program is administered by BNY Mellon Investment Servicing Trust Company.
+The Fidelity® Debit Card is issued by PNC Bank, N.A. or Leader Bank, N.A., and the debit card program is administered by BNY Mellon Investment Servicing Trust Company.
 These entities are not affiliated with each other, and Fidelity is not affiliated with PNC Bank or BNY Mellon.
-Visa is a registered trademark of Visa International Service Association, and is used by PNC Bank pursuant to a license from Visa U.S.A.
+The parent company of Fidelity has a minority percentage, noncontrolling interest in Leader Bank.
+Visa is a registered trademark of Visa International Service Association, and is used by PNC Bank and Leader Bank pursuant to a license from Visa U.S.A.
 Inc.

 Target Date Funds are an asset mix of stocks, bonds and other investments that automatically becomes more conservative as the fund approaches its target retirement date and beyond.
 Principal invested is not guaranteed.